-- In some cases, the table may create a joint response by building on each other’s ideas.
+- Sometimes, the table may create a joint response by building on each other’s ideas.

 - Ask one or two tables to summarize their discussion.
-Ask the rest of the class if they had anything else they would like to share with the class.
+You can consider Using Top Hat to Report Results from Group Activities if you want the reporting to be anonymous.
+Ask the rest of the class if they have anything else they would like to share with the class.

 - The instructor or students review the outcomes of the activity and post a response.